 Layer the moussaka ingredients

-Then it’s time to bake the eggplant moussaka.
-You’ll want to bake it uncovered for about 20-25 minutes.
+- Bake it uncovered.
 All the ingredients are essentially cooked already, so the signal that it’s done is when the bechamel sauce gets golden in color, and the cheese starts to melt and bubble.

 - Peel the skin off the eggplant.
 The skin on the eggplants can very tough and chewy, making it hard to cut through.
 It can also taste pretty bitter and take away from the dish.
 So if you’re serving it to kids or want an overall more cohesive appearance, I would recommend peeling off the skin.

 - Sweat the eggplant.
 Sweating the eggplant is very important when baking it in a casserole because it holds a lot of water, which can ultimately ruin the moussaka.
-To prevent the moussaka from being water, make sure to lay the eggplant on a paper towel, sprinkle lightly with salt and let it sit for 30 minutes.
+To prevent the moussaka from being watery, make sure to lay the eggplant on a paper towel, sprinkle lightly with salt and let it sit for 30 minutes.
 You’ll notice small beads of moisture all over the eggplant.
 After half an hour, you can use a paper towel to wipe off the moisture.